Food in School

 Because meals are provided free for infant children, the implications this has for the school's resources and our educational aims for healthy lifestyles, we can only allow for juniors bringing in a packed lunch.
 Any infant child not wishing to take up the offer a free school meal will need to be collected from the school site for the lunch period (12:00-13:00).

 The school must be informed of all food allergies.
 The kitchen can cater for all dietary needs, but we also need to be aware of allergies among children who only eat food from home as this may have an implication for lunch-time seating arrangements and also of course during cooking classes.
+Currently, in recognition of some specific needs, Marlborough operates a nut free policy.

 Reception class children enjoy a daily social Snack Time when they are offered milk or water to drink and fruit or a healthy alternative to eat.
 At times we will cook things to eat at snack time, or on occasions celebrate different festivals and cultures with traditional food.
 In these cases we may lapse briefly from our normal healthy routines!